 If you visit this site, pay the extra few dollars to take an elevator ride to the top.
 You’ll get to walk the paths on top and enjoy a drink at the bar.

-Where to stay: The best hotels for Seville sightseeing
+Where to stay in Seville: The best hotels for sightseeing

 For tourists, choosing where to stay in Seville isn’t too difficult.
 Many of the top points of interest in Seville lie in & around the Old Town.
 In this area, you’ll find plenty of excellent accommodations options.
 Here are a few of our top picks for the best hotels in Seville…

 - Welldone Antiquarium: Providing excellent value for the amenities offered, this stylish hotel features spacious & modern room that include a kitchenette for travellers looking to save a little dinero with self-catering.
 Be sure to relax in the chilled-out communal terrace after a long day of checking out all the sights & sounds of Seville.

 - H10 Corregidor Boutique Hotel: Built around a relaxing traditional Spanish courtyard, this colourful boutique hotel absolutely sparkles with Andalusian flair.
 Rooms are elegant yet simple, comfortable, and sparkling clean.

 - Hotel Gravina 51: Occupying a renovated 18th-century manor, this mid-range hotel nails Andalusian style & hospitality to a tee.
 The rooms are spacious with the upper end offerings doling out private balconies to their guests.
 Many of the best things to see in Seville are within short walking distance of the property.

 - Hotel Casa de Poeta: One of the top luxury picks in Seville, this 4-star hotel centres around a lovely courtyard that brims with atmosphere.
 The rooms are an absolute treat but retiring to the rooftop terrace after a day of hitting up the sites is the ultimate pleasure in staying here.